Best Inversion Table Review & Buying Guide

 We’ve already discussed the theory and the science behind inversion tables.

-Just to quickly go over it, an inversion table works on the theory of allowing your body to invert in an angle that will help loosen up the muscles and to align the spine.
+Just to quickly go over it, an inversion table works on the theory of allowing your body to

 So if you want to use an inversion table, you have to lie down and invert yourself.